-- Pupils are expected to arrive at school and to lesson on time. - If a pupil is late to the morning session, they will receive a morning detention the following day, from 8.20am 8.40am, in the dining hall.
-Attendance at detention is compulsory.
-If these detentions are not attended, there will be an escalation to after school detention with the pupil's Head of Learning, for 30 minutes, or they will be referred to their Head of Key Stage for a detention of 1 hour.
-Failure to complete these sanctions will result in a BSR placement. - If a pupil is late to lessons, including the start of P.4, the teacher will mark the register with a late mark (L).
+- Pupils are expected to arrive at school and to lesson on time. - If a pupil is late to school, they will receive a 30-minute after school detention on the day they are late - Pupils should ensure they are on their designated yard by 8:30 in order to facilitate a prompt start to the school day. - Year groups will start to enter the building at 8:35 and if pupils arrive after their year group has entered, their lateness will be recorded, and a same day detention will be set. - If a pupil is late to lessons, including the start of P.4, the teacher will mark the register with a late mark (L).